Ephesians 2:8-10

 “Saved by Faith” is not in the Bible.
 Yikes!

 It amazes me that the whole world, just like me, accepts this “Faith Alone” phrase as Gospel.
-I was doubly shocked when, during my research on this topic, I realized that the Bible never even uses the phrase, “saved by faith,” even though, the concept is there.
+I was doubly shocked when, during my research on this topic, I realized that the Bible never once uses the phrase, “saved by faith,” even though, the concept is there.
 Other phrases are used, such as “sanctified by faith” in Acts 26:18, and Galatians 2:16, but never, “saved by faith.”
 The only sound and truthful statement we can make like this is, “We are saved by grace through faith.”
-That’s what our Ephesians passage says and we must not go beyond what it says by adding the word, “alone.”
+That’s what our Ephesians passage says and we must not go beyond what it says by adding the word, “alone” or by claiming this verse is somehow related to baptism.
+Everyone agrees, we are not and cannot be saved by our good works.
+Baptism is not one of those works.
+Baptism is the biblical response to Christ’s invitation.
+It is the only legitimate and proper response to the Gospel call.
+Salvation is indeed a free gift which we do not deserve but we must respond to the offer with a humble and proper response.

-When we hear the claim that we are saved by faith alone, perhaps we should humbly ask the speaker… “Who taught you that?” or “Where is that in the Bible?”
+When we hear the claim that “we are saved by faith alone,” perhaps we should humbly ask the speaker… “Who taught you that?” or “Where is that in the Bible?”
+It’s not in the Bible so it had to come from some other source.

 These last two statements are common phrases crafted to combat the notion that water baptism plays an integral part in the plan of salvation.
-The words “plus nothing” and “alone is trying to reference baptism as a work of human merit.
+The words “plus nothing” and “alone” are trying to reference baptism as a work of human merit.
 The phrases sound good until we realize that obedience to the Gospel is critical.
-Maybe we can update these phrases a bit.
+Maybe we should update these phrases a bit.
 How about, “We are saved by grace, through faith when we obey?”

 Folks, we are not saved by faith alone.
 We are saved by A Faith that Obeys!